-Before deployment of the MODULAIR-PM sensors, SCS Engineers will perform 14 days of collocation for the AB 617 Community Monitors with the $PM{2.5}$ and PM{10} regulatory monitors located within the North End.
+Before deployment of the MODULAIR-PM sensors, SCS Engineers will perform 14 days of collocation for the AB 617 Community Monitors with the $PM{2.5}$ and $PM{10}$ regulatory monitors located within the North End.
 This collocation period will be used to validate the performance of the sensors and determine sensor-specific correction algorithms for the reporting of validated monitoring data.
 The failure of a sensor during collocation or deployment would result in that sensor being replaced with a reserve, collocated sensor, with the failed sensor returned to the manufacturer for service and re-validation.

-Site visits to the AB 617 Community Monitors would occur twice monthly; or approximately every 15 days.
-During each site visit the monitors would be examined for any developing issues, including evaluation of hardware and host site location.
+Auditing of the AB 617 Community Monitors would occur twice monthly; or approximately every 15 days.
+During each audit the monitors would be examined for any developing issues, including evaluation of hardware and host site location.
 Noted hardware issues would be addressed as soon as possible to maintain data quality.
-Should the monitors develop issues outside of a site visit, a technician would address those issues as soon as possible, as availability of technicians and site host access allowed.
+Should the monitors develop issues outside of an audit, a technician would address those issues as soon as possible, as availability of technicians and site host access allowed.